leolion3/Portfolio/Python/RedAlert/README.md

 This python script allows setting up Telegram Notifications for the Israeli Red Alerts issued by Pikud Haeoref during emergencies.

-The API is queried every 15 seconds for updated, which are reformatted and sent per Telegram.
+The API is queried every 15 seconds for updates, which are reformatted and sent per Telegram.

 (\*) The app runs in debug (PoC) mode by default.
 If you'd like to actually use it, set the `DEBUG` variable to false.
 This is done since the app only works from **within Israeli territory** due to firewall and national security restrictions.